September 25, 2021 – November 28, 2021

 COVID-19 Restrictions: Visitors must wear masks

 NXTHVN is thrilled to announce the opening of the first solo exhibition in its gallery titled, Christian Curiel: Between Reveries, organized by Kalia Brooks and Victoria McCraven.
-The exhibition features the artwork of New Haven-based artist, Christian Curiel who creates open-ended, narrative paintings that at first seem to depict banal events, yet upon closer examination – abnormal actions, elements, or characters emerge.
+The exhibition features the artwork of New Haven and Miami based artist, Christian Curiel who creates open-ended, narrative paintings that at first seem to depict banal events, yet upon closer examination – abnormal actions, elements, or characters emerge.

 Inspired by magic realism and the current human condition, Curiel’s work mixes the real and unreal aspects of dream states as reflections on Latin American cultural and literary references, as well as elements of ritual, mystery, and symbolism.
 The works are a collision of themes related to migration, immigration, belonging and identity placed within the complex, highly emotional coded world of youth.
 His work evokes a dreamlike-state that represents the confusion and fragility of coming of age as the embodiment of the struggle for identity and a sense of belonging.
 The work also explores the influence memories and dreams have on the construction of identity.

 His practice involves a constant search for imagery whether found, staged or researched.
 Curiel spends a lot of time looking at art history as well as fashion magazines, newspapers and various media for gestures in figures that convey a sense of transitioning.
 Curiel is also interested in figures in a place of self-awareness.
 Since his work often portrays scenes with open-ended narratives, he tends to work on various paintings and drawings at once, building a body of work that communicates with each other.
 His work reflects both the environmental surroundings as well as the socio-political temperatures that inform the human experience.